Our MA in Religion provides core training for students wanting to pursue further postgraduate research or research in other contexts.

 For detailed information see our English language requirements web pages.

 Please note that if you are required to meet an English language condition, we offer a number of pre-sessional courses in English for Academic Purposes through Kent International Pathways.

 Research areas undertaken in the Department of Religious Studies include:

 This includes the study of the role of religious NGOs in global civil society, the cultural sociological study of the sacred (including humanitarianism and nationalism), the relationship between religion and late capitalism, and religious engagements with pluralist, secular societies

 Religion, media and culture

-The Department has particular expertise in the study of religion and film, including both the religious significance of film as a medium and the critical theological analysis of film texts.
+The Department has particular expertise in the study of religion and film, including the religious significance of film as a medium and the critical theological analysis of film texts.
 Other work explores different forms of the mediation of religion, the material and aesthetic dimensions of religious life, and the significance of news media for the circulation of sacred meanings.

 Theory and method in the study of religion

 In addition to engaging with current debates about the nature of religious experience and the broader understanding of religion and the sacred, the Department has expertise in a range of theoretical writers and debates within continental philosophy, cultural, critical and social theory, and psychological theory.
 Research supported within the Department utilises a range of approaches including theoretical research, textual analysis, analysis of visual and material culture, historical research and ethnography.